jessekhaira/Data-Structures-Algorithms-py-ts/README.md

 # Data Structures and Algorithms in JavaScript and Python
-The repo represents a variety of fundamental data structures and algorithms implemented from scratch in a clear and concise way in both JavaScript and Python.
+The repo represents a variety of fundamental data structures and algorithms implemented with good documentation in both JavaScript and Python.

 In progress still..
 # Data Structures